Alan Shearer has described Newcastle United as "bizarre" after the departure of director of football Joe Kinnear.

 With Newcastle still licking their wounds following the 3-0 derby defeat to Sunderland, Shearer concedes that uncertainty continues to plague the Premier League club.

 "You just never know what goes on at Newcastle behind closed doors," he said.

 "I think we were all surprised because Joe had been out of football for so long.
-Let's say that we hope he's OK and it's nothing to do with ill-health but it's just bizarre sometimes at Newcastle.
+Let's say that we hope he's okay and it's nothing to do with ill-health but it's just bizarre sometimes at Newcastle.

 "Four, five weeks ago Newcastle were going so well, still in the FA Cup, Alan Pardew was getting manager of the month awards (and) they were looking up the league rather than finishing in mid-table.

 "It's amazing what happens in three or four weeks in football.
 The 3-0 on Saturday hurt everyone and they were second best all over the park with a lack of fight and a lack of desire from the players and now it's come to this."comments